Congolese rumba: Ndombolo

-Emerging at the end of the 1990s and drawing inspiration from Congolese rumba and soukouss, ndombolo became a popular and danceable fast-paced, hip-swaying dance music in Africa.
+Emerging at the end of the 1990s and drawing inspiration from Congolese rumba and soukous, ndombolo became a popular and danceable fast-paced, hip-swaying dance music in Africa.
 Defined by its spirited sébéné or "heated part", ndombolo featured vocal entertainment by atalakus and swirling guitar riffs.
 Although initiated by Radja Kula in 1995, it was notably popularized and refined in the 1990s by Wenge Musica and Koffi Olomide.